-Discover new ways of teaching and relating to children in this Early Childhood M.Ed. program.
+Discover new ways of teaching and relating to children.

 Challenge yourself and your young students as you become immersed in advanced levels of curriculum development and current issues in early childhood.
 Become a teacher-researcher, and explore courses that include learning through play, literacy, arts, English language learners, classroom management, and math/science.